 Below are answers to a few common questions about the Society, its members, and its work:

-- Is the Society the same as the Delta Phi Epsilon Professional Foreign Service Fraternity and Sorority?
+- Is the Council the same as the Delta Phi Epsilon Professional Foreign Service Fraternity and Sorority?

 - Who may become a member?